 A February 21 L.A.
 Times article located by Cinema Treasures contributor Jeff Bridges discussed the opening:

 "In the Heart of the Shopping District."
-Thanks to Ken McIntyre for finding this 1917 ad for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for finding this 1917 ad for Photos of Los Angeles.
+"The Hunting of the Hawk" was an April release.

 Seating: 700 was the announced capacity.
 A 1916 issue of Moving Picture World said it seated 633.